- Building inspection

-Disruptive wireless charging technology has the potential to revolutionize ferry transportation in Norway
+Wireless technology has revolutionize ferry transportation in Norway.

 We live in a time of seemingly nonstop technological advancements in virtually every aspect of our daily lives.
 So it’s not surprising that even tradition-bound industries like the maritime industry are actively exploring how new technologies can transform their activities while also helping to reduce the global effects from the use of fossil fuels.